dcore94/bss/README.md

 * **out** : a reference to a Javascript object or array that serves as output model.
 * **apply**: the transfer function to be applied during the apply phase for the current binding.
 * **commit**: the transfer function to be applied during the commit phase for the current binding.
-* **recurse**: a recursive evaluation of CSS3 selectors is applied to the current target in order to navigate down the DOM structure.
+* **recurse**: a sub-bss (or an array of these) that causes a recursive evaluation of CSS3 selectors to the current target in order to navigate down the DOM structure.
 When descending the DOM structure with recurse, the models bound by the _in_ and _out_ fields are inherited.

 New with version 1.2:
-* **on_{event}_** : bind an event handler for the event named _{event}_ in the DOM (for instance click, load, input, ...) to the selected target.
+* **on_{event}** : bind an event handler for the event named _{event}_ in the DOM (for instance click, load, input, ...) to the selected target.
 The assigned value may be a function an object implementing EventListener or an array of these.
 * **on** : bind all the events contained in an eventMap.
 This is useful for reusing complex eventing patterns accross different elements.
-The event map is a JSON object like {_event1_: handler, _event2_ : handler, ...} where _event_ is the name of a DOM event and handler may be a function, object implementing EventListner or an array of these.
+The event map is a JSON object like {_event1_: handler, _event2_ : handler, ...} where _event_ is the name of a DOM event and handler may be a function, object implementing EventListener or an array of these.

 The following is a commented example for a form based BSS instance.
 To have an overview of more examples check the #Examples section.